 This Finetta I with Finar 43mm lens almost certainly started its life as a 'Finette', as it shows all the features of one above, except the last letter of the name on the front.
 A collector friend mentioned that after the name change from Finette to Finetta, Finette cameras that were returned for service or repair had the name badge updated.
 This is what probably happened to this example.

-Several resources have suggested that the change from Finette to Finetta only involved the name badge on the front of the camera, but this is not quite true.
-In fact several changes were already introduced during production of the Finette models.
-For example, on the early Finettes shown above the back could simply be pulled off, whereas on later production (from around serial# 7000) the back of the camera was released by turning a knob on its bottom.
+Several changes were introduced during production of the Finette models.
+For example, as mentioned earlier, on the early Finettes shown above the back could simply be pulled off, whereas on later production (from around serial# 7000) the back of the camera was released by turning a knob on its bottom.
 The early Finettes also missed the Leica-style remote release connectors of the later ones.
 Various other small changes are detailed below.
 Note that because the name of the camera was changed to Finetta at some point (with an 'a' at the end instead of an 'e') and name badges were changed in the factory when cameras were send in for repair, many former Finettes can be found with Finetta name plates.

 Some of the changes during production of the Finette I and II and a later Finetta.
 Note that the top two have Finetta badges but their body serial # were earlier than the Finette bottom left, so most likely these were factory rebadged.
 On the Finette I, the lens was renamed Achromat Finar and its diameter was slightly reduced.
 On the speed knob the letter T was changed to B, later (after the official Finette-Finetta name change) the arrow was replaced by two dots.